tiempor3al/ExcelReader/README.md

-Reader is a very simple and fast Excel (.xlsx) parser.
+ExcelReader is a very simple and fast Excel (.xlsx) parser with minimal dependencies.

 ```php